danfuzz/samizdat/doc/samizdat-0/library-code.md

 indirectly.
 To implement a recursive operation, it is necessary to do so without going through the interface.

+#### `yieldBox() <> function`

+Creates a set-once "yield box".
+The result of a call to this function is a box which can be set at most once, using `boxSet`.
+Subsequent attempts to set the box value will fail (terminating the runtime).
+The contents of the box are accessible by calling `boxGet`. `boxGet` returns void until `boxSet` is called.

+This function is meant to be the primary way to capture the yielded values from functions (such as object service functions and parser functions) which expect to yield values by calling a function.

 <br><br>
 ### In-Language Definitions